Bayswater, New Zealand: Takapuna Tramways and Ferry Company Ltd

 Takapuna Tramways and Ferry Company was established by a collective of entrepreneurs in 1909, in tandem with the creation of the Bayswater estate.
 Their directors included Paul M Hansen, Henry Hopper Adams, Captain James Smith, John Brown, Alexander R. Morrison, Edwin Mitchelson, Henry Brett, William J Geddis and William Blomfield.
-The allure of the Bayswater suburb was partly because of this ferry and tram service, which provided an eight minute ferry to Auckland city and access by tram to Lake Pupuke and Takapuna.
+The allure of the Bayswater suburb was partly because of this ferry and tram service, which provided an eight-minute ferry to Auckland city and access by tram to Lake Pupuke and Takapuna.
 These services began 22 December 1910.
 The tram track ran from the Bayswater marina and down King Edward Road (now Bayswater Ave), down Lake Road and to Hall's Corner (the meeting point between Lake and Hurstmere Roads), then circled around Lake Pupuke before heading back towards Bayswater.
 The trip one-way took about 30 minutes.
-However, it faced constant competition for control over land transport in the North Shore and never turned a profit, and the ferry operation was bought by Devonport Ferry Company while the tramway ceased operations in 26 April 1927.
+However, it faced constant competition for control over land transport in the North Shore and never turned a profit, and the ferry operation was bought by Devonport Ferry Company while the tramway ceased operations on 26 April 1927.